 As a condition of purchase, all users of IMESAFR must complete training from APT on the usage of the code.
 To become a certified user, users must demonstrate proficiency at/after the conclusion of training.
 In order to access the AN engine in IMESAFR, users are required to attend the add-on AN module training.

-Cancellation Policy: If you are forced to cancel your reservations after payment of the fee, you will be entitled to transfer the license to a later class or a 50% refund until two weeks prior to the class date.
+Cancellation Policy: If you are forced to cancel your reservations after payment of the fee, you will be entitled to transfer to a later class or a 50% refund until two weeks prior to the class date.
 No refunds are available if requested less than 15 days prior to class date but substitutions can be arranged.
 If minimum attendance for financial viability is not met, APT reserves the right to cancel the course up to 15 days prior to class date.

 If you would like to attend, but are unavailable for the dates listed, or are interested in training at your facility, or want more information about IMESAFR training, contact us @ firstname.lastname@example.org, 256.327.3373.